Mia-mia

 A mia-mia is a temporary shelter made of bark, branches, leaves and grass used by some Indigenous Australians.
 The word is also used in Australian English to mean "a temporary shelter".
-Coming from the Wathawurrung language, the term is also used in New Zealand, where it is usually spelt mai-mai and has the slightly different meaning of a shelter or hide used by a duck-hunter.
+There is ongoing debate on whether the word comes from the Wathawurrung language or the Noongar language.
+The term is also used in New Zealand, where it is usually spelt mai-mai and has the slightly different meaning of a shelter or hide used by a duck-hunter.